amboar/amboar.github.io/_posts/2021-09-16-history-preserving-fork-maintenance-with-git.md

 ---
+title: History-preserving fork maintenance with git
 author: Andrew
 ---

-## History-preserving fork maintenance with git

 Working with long-term forks in git can be painful.
 A fundamental choice exists around which strategy should be used to manage downstream-only patches: